simolus3/tinano/tinano/README.md

 ### Supported types
 As the database access is asynchronous, all methods must return a `Future`.
+What types are supported exactly depends on your queries:

 #### For modifying statements (update / delete)
 A `Future<int>` will resolve to the amount of updated rows, whereas a